johngage/TILBlog/content/books/Anil Ananthaswamy/Why Machines Learn.md

 I'm building a radiative linked network model of the mathematics and computer innovations treated so carefully by Anil Ananthaswamy: cited papers, theorems, simulated chats between major authors.
 Pedagogical treasure.
 Patrick Winston-work of genius.
 # Why Machines Learn
 1. Desperately Seeking Patterns
+	1. Creation of first perceptron by Frank Rosenblatt, with NYT story predicting future where machines learn.
+July 8, 1958; does not cite name of reporter
 2. We Are All Just Numbers Here...
 3. The Bottom of the Bowl
 4. In All Probability